 - Discoloration of soils.

-- Odors which may alarm workers and nearby residents.
+- Odors that may alarm workers and nearby residents.

 These problems can lead to work stoppages, temporary losses of jobs, disruptions to small businesses involved in the project, unrepaired roads and utilities, etc., and impose economic hardships on a community.
 A process that allows a more informed use of TPH data to identify potential problems ahead of time is an important part of the solution.

-The traditional single-compound approach of managing petroleum contaminants does not fully identify short- and long-term potential environmental concerns, creates delays and cost run ups due to residual petroleum contamination encountered during subsurface utility work or redevelopment.
+The traditional single-compound approach of managing petroleum contaminants does not fully identify short- and long-term potential environmental concerns.
+It also can create delays and cost run ups due to residual petroleum contamination encountered during subsurface utility work or redevelopment.
 States should utilize a risk-based approach to more effectively incorporate TPH data in addition to traditional BTEX data in cleanup and long-term management decisions.

 A 2011, Alaska Department of Environmental Conservation (ADEC) survey of all 50 states and Canada found wide variation in RBCA Tier 1 cleanup approaches using TPH cleanup levels